 Tacoma Community College grants credits to entering first-year students who have earned scores of 3 or higher on the Educational Testing Service's (ETS) Advanced Placement Tests.
 Students who wish to receive advanced placement credits must send their ETS test scores to TCC's credential evaluator for evaluation.
 The number of credits and grades of 'S' recorded for all courses for which credit is granted will be noted on the transcript.
 Advanced placement credits fulfill either distribution or elective requirements for an associate degree.

-The chart at this link (www.tacomacc. edu/gettingstarted/theenrollmentprocess/assessyourskills/recent high school graduates/) represents the minimum credit/courses awarded for each Advanced Placement (AP) exam, recognized by all community and technical colleges in Washington.
+The chart at this link (tacomacc. edu/attachments/costs-admission/ ap_tcc_equivalency_table.pdf)represents the minimum credit/courses awarded for each Advanced Placement (AP) exam, recognized by all community and technical colleges in Washington.